Guybrush21/blackBox/README.md

 # blackBox
-A c# solution in order to launch and stop application according to Arduino input
+A C# solution wich manage the start and stop of Windows application according to some Arduino input received by the Serial Port
+The solution will be composed by a Windows Service wich actually launch and stop some program, a WPF GUI to manage the application, and a C++ solution which will be my own implementation